Stop holding in farts, dear. You look like a blowfish.

 I allowed my mind to drift to that second stall in the first-floor girls’ bathroom, curious if that epitaph still lingers on the wall, now faded from years of neglect, nobody around to remember or pay homage, still whispering the tale of the Sea Cow, and shaming every girl who dares do business on its resting ground.

-Like this?
+Dig this?
 Sharing is the highest form of flattery.
 Also, consider following the blog, so you don’t miss a post.
-For bite-sized quips + witticisms, follow The Dirty Laundry Show Facebook page.
+Simply scroll down to email subscribe.